-The “Execute” progress status is sent to the CloudletClient.

-The CloudletServer starts a new system process for the application server.
+The CloudletServer sends the “Execute” progress status to the CloudletClient and starts a new system process for the application server.

-The CloudletServer sends the port on which the application server operates to the CloudletClient.
+The application is ready and the CloudletServer sends the port on which the application server operates to the CloudletClient.

 The CloudletClient starts the application client with the given port and cloudlet address.

-The application client (“:Activity”) sends data to the application server (“:Process”) .
+The application client (“:Activity”) sends data to the application server (“app:Process”) .
 The application server processes this data and returns the result to the application client on the mobile device.

 Implementation Details